 Handy French Words:

 There are however, some French words that are handy to know when travelling and easily learned, such as directions.
-“Ouest” is the word for the direction, West.
+“Ouest” is the word for, West.
 East is “Est”.
 South is “Sud” and North is “Nord”.
 Other useful words include “Rue” for road, “Chemin” for highway, “Pont” for bridge “Fin” for end and “Barré” for closed.

 Texting Is A Problem In Quebec As Well